family-adaptive-resilience/personal-plan/README.md

 There’s a new phenomenon of ‘happy hypoxics’ - people with oxygen levels at a level that would normally mean they are unable even to walk or think.
 I didn’t have difficulty programming with SpO2 at 58.
 It would be a mistake to think you are fine just because you don’t feel that bad.
 Measure your SpO2 (oxygen saturation).

+Lower-quality devices may give incorrect readings for people with darker skin.

 6.**Measure SpO2 (oxygen saturation) of other members of your household** Given the difficulties of getting Covid tests, monitoring SpO2 may be a crude substitute.
 I believe that even asymptomatic Covid patients can still see changes to lung function.
 It’s highly advisable to use a different device lest you infect everyone from using a shared pulse oximeter.